Historical Timeline of Los Angeles

 2018 - The Los Angeles Philharmonic celebrates its centennial season.

-2018 - Banc of California Stadium, home of the Los Angeles Football Club, opens at Exposition Park.
+2018 - Banc of California Stadium (now BMO Stadium), home of the Los Angeles Football Club and Angel City FC, opens at Exposition Park.
+It's LA's first new open-air stadium since Dodger Stadium opened in 1962.

 2018 - Bradley Cooper's remake of A Star is Born features the showstopper "Shallow," the duet with Lady Gaga and Cooper that wins the Oscar for Best Original Song.